Boundary-induced singularity in strongly-correlated quantum systems at finite temperature: Entanglement-Bath Hamiltonian

 \section{Entanglement-Bath Hamiltonian}

-Consider the finite-temperature bulk properties of a quantum spin chain whose interaction strengths are block-wise inhomogeneous.
-In specific, the coupling strengths inside a finite-size block (namely the bulk denoted by $\mathcal{B}$) of the target inhomogeneous system are set to be one as the energy scale, and the strengths in the rest of the system (i.e., the left and right environments denoted by $\mathcal{L}$ and $\mathcal{R}$, respectively) as $J$.
+\B{Let us start from} the quantum spin chain \B{that inspires this work, where the} interaction strengths are block-wisely inhomogeneous.
+The coupling strengths inside a finite-size block (namely the bulk denoted by $\mathcal{B}$) of \B{this} inhomogeneous system are set to be one as the energy scale, and the strengths in the rest of the system (i.e., the left and right environments denoted by $\mathcal{L}$ and $\mathcal{R}$, respectively) as $J$.
 The total Hamiltonian reads

 with $\hat{h}_{n, n+1}$ the local two-body interaction, as illustrated in Fig. \ref{Fig1}(a).
-Note we take the coupling strengths between the bulk and the environments also to be one.
+Note we set the interaction strengths between the bulk and environments also to be one, and suppose these terms are included in the bulk Hamiltonian $\sum_{n \in \mathcal{B}} \hat{h}_{n, n+1}$.

+By taking $J$ to be different values, the bulk and environments could be in different phases, which will induce competition between the bulk and environments. \R{Such competition may cause novel physics.
+How to enhance or control this competition in a numerically- and experimentally-friendly way is an interesting and important issue.
+In this work, we introduce a few-body quantum entanglement simulator (QES) with only nearest-neighbor interactions, in which the infinite-size environments are renormalized into the two sites at the boundaries (see Fig. 1(c) to Fig. 1(b)).
+Thus, we expect QES to possess a strong competition between bulk and boundaries and induce exotic phenomena.}

-By taking $J$ to be different values, the bulk and environments could be in different phases.
-From a thermal perspective, $J$ can effectively tune the temperature difference between bulk and environments.
-In specific, we consider the finite-temperature density operator of $\hat{H}_{\text{inho}}$ satisfying
+\R{Below, we describe the competition from the thermal perspective.} In inhomogeneous spin chain, $J$ can effectively tune the temperature difference between \B{the} bulk and environments. \B{Specifically}, we consider the finite-temperature density operator of $\hat{H}_{\text{inho}}$ satisfying